jamcalli/ABB-Discord-Bot/README.md

 - `QBITTORRENT_HOST`: qBittorrent host address (e.g., http://localhost:6500).
 - `QBITTORRENT_USERNAME`: qBittorrent username
 - `QBITTORRENT_PASSWORD`: qBittorrent password
+- `QBITTORRENT_CATEGORY`: qBittorrent category.
+This is an option env variable.
+Used for organizational purposes.
 - `USE_PLEX`: TRUE or FALSE (If not true, then you can leave the other plex variables blank)
 - `PLEX_HOST`: Plex server address (e.g., http://localhost:32400)
 - `PLEX_TOKEN`: This is your X-Plex-Token.
 Find out how to get yours [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).